rx-angular/rx-angular/libs/state/selections/docs/Readme.md

 When managing state you want to maintain a core unit of data.
 This data is then later on distributed to multiple places in your component template (local) or whole app (global).

-We can forward this state to thier consumers directly or compute specific derivations (selections) for the core unit.
+We can forward this state to their consumers directly or compute specific derivations (selections) for the core unit.

 As an example we could think of the following shape: